Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

     - [Node.js SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-Node/releases)

 !!!info "New Analytics SDK for Node.js Available in Beta"
-    Amplitude released a new [Analytics SDK for Node.js](/data/sdks/typescript-node/) available in Beta.
-This new SDK offers a new code architecture, supports plugins and React Native Web, but does not come with [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/) yet.
+    We just released a new [Analytics SDK for Node.js](/data/sdks/typescript-node/) available in Beta.
+The new SDK offers an improved code architecture which supports plugins and React Native Web.

+   The Beta SDK does not yet support the : [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/).
+If you use Ampli please continue to use the non-Beta SDK at this time.

 This is Amplitude Node.js SDK written in Typescript, the 1st backend SDK for Amplitude.
 We would like to hear your ideas too!